shainer/matasano/README.md

 This is due to me getting bored and moving to set 8 early.
 I plan to revisit it once I finish set 8, which might take a while.

-The solution to [challenge 20](http://cryptopals.com/sets/3/challenges/20) from set 3 is not present.
-This is because I forgot about it and moved on.
-I realized many months later when I went back to older challenges to do some renaming and general cleanup.
-I plan to fix that soon.
+Some other solutions in the middle are missing, most improvements over other challenges.
+I left them "for later" and forgot about them; now I noticed after some code cleanup, so I plan to add solutions soon.

 ## Walkthroughs